blueretrograde/blueretrograde/README.md

 I have studied Theatre & Film and after uni I did an intership writing content for a travelling website.
 I really enjoyed it and wanted to explore more in web designing.

-I started my tech journey with _nology which included a full time 12 week-long training.
+I started my tech journey with _nology which included a 12 week-long, full time training.
 I covered HTML, CSS, SCSS, JS, REACT and JAVA.

 I got to work with a client-based project using React and followed Agile methodology for development process.